Techtonica/curriculum/testing-and-tdd/mocking-and-abstraction.md

 **An Example:**
 Let's look at some places where abstraction can help us make our code easier to understand and maintain.

-In the following code snippet we're working in a basic express app that can list and add items to a TODO list:
+In the following code snippet we're working in a basic express app that can list and add items to a To Do list:

 ```javascript
 // the default endpoint will just return a JSON representation of the TODO